WinterWind33/verso/README.md

 res = ver1 > ver3;
 ```

-You can find the full getting started guide in the [docs/getting-started.md](docs/getting-started.md) file.
+You can find the full getting started guide in the [docs/getting-started.md](docs/getting-started.md) file and more examples in the [examples](examples) directory.

 ## Development documentation